IBM/customer-loyalty-program-hyperledger-fabric-VSCode/README.md

 # Included Components

-* [Hyperledger Composer v0.19.4](https://hyperledger.github.io/composer/latest/) Hyperledger Composer is an extensive, open development toolset and framework to make developing blockchain applications easier
-* [Hyperledger Fabric v1.1](https://hyperledger-fabric.readthedocs.io) Hyperledger Fabric is a platform for distributed ledger solutions, underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.
-* [IBM Blockchain Starter Plan](https://console.bluemix.net/catalog/services/blockchain) The IBM Blockchain Platform Starter Plan allows to build and try out blockchain network in an environment designed for development and testing
+*	[IBM Blockchain Platform 2.0](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
+* [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) is designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.

 ## Featured technology
++ [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
-+ [Nodejs](https://www.python.org/) Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code server-side
++ [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
++ [Express.js](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications
 + [Bootstrap](https://getbootstrap.com/) Bootstrap is an open source toolkit for developing with HTML, CSS, and JS